shebeer/Hello-Chat/readme.md

 # HelloChat

-HelloChat is a minimal version of live chat application.
+HelloChat is a simple django applicaion, It is minimal version of ajax based realtime chat application.

 This application comes with: